Search for dark matter produced in association with a Higgs boson decaying to bottom quarks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Summary

 \section{Summary}

-A search for dark matter (DM) produced in association with a standard model Higgs boson decaying to a bottom quark-antiquark pair has been presented.
+A search for DM produced in association with a standard model Higgs boson decaying to a bottom quark-antiquark pair has been presented.
 The analysis is based on proton-proton collision data collected in 2017 and 2018 by the CMS experiment at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 101\fbinv.
 The search has been performed in merged and resolved categories to cover a wide range of Lorentz boosts of the Higgs boson.
 The signal is extracted using a simultaneous fit to the signal and control regions by combining the two categories.
 The observed data agree with the standard model background prediction, indicating no evidence for new physics.
 The results are statistically combined with an earlier search using 2016 data, corresponding to an integrated luminosity of 35.9\fbinv.

 The full 2016--2018 results have been interpreted in two simplified models, the \baryonicZprime model where a high mass resonance (\PZpr) decays to a pair of DM particles and a Higgs boson, and the \twohdma model where a heavy pseudoscalar couples to a Higgs boson and a lighter pseudoscalar that decays to a pair of DM particles.
 Exclusion limits are set on the model parameters at 95\% confidence level.
 For the \baryonicZprime model, mediator \PZpr masses up to 2.25\TeV are excluded for a DM mass of 1\GeV, and DM particle masses up to 550\GeV are excluded for a 1.25\TeV \PZpr particle.
 In the \twohdma framework, light pseudoscalar masses \ma below 360\GeV are excluded for a heavy pseudoscalar mass \mA of 1000\GeV, and \mA masses between 850 and 1300\GeV are excluded for \ma of 350\GeV.
 For the other model parameters, \sintheta values between 0.15 and 0.95 are excluded, while \tanbeta values less than 4.2 are excluded.
 These results improve upon the previously existing CMS limits owing to the larger integrated luminosity and improved identification of $\PSh\to\bbbar$ decay.